TallKite/linnstrument-firmware/README.md

   *Beware: loading a memory (or importing one) overwrites the launcher/fader CC choices.
 If your DAW responds to CCs 21-28 and the newly-loaded memory uses fader CCs 1-8, the launching buttons stop working.
 So immediately after loading/importing an older memory, import setFaderCCsTo21-28.mid and save/export the updated memory.*

+  *Each launching button sends a CC with value 127 when touched and 0 when released.
+There are other ways to send these CCs.
+For example, a CC Faders split 1 column wide acts as a toggle: when touched it sends a value alternating between 0 and 127, and when released it sends nothing.
+Thus to launch a clip via a CC Faders split you must double-tap.
+(Best to double-tap from on to off to on, so that the identifying colors are shown.)
+A clip can also be launched via a panel switch or footswitch set to Sustain or CC65, long-press the Sustain or CC65 pad to set the CC.*

   *To set up Reaper to launch midi clips:*
   * *In Reaper options/preferences/midiInputs, enable your LinnStrument's input for control messages*
   * *Download clipLaunchingActions.ReaperKeyMap (or clipLaunchingActionsLeft or clipLaunchingActionsRight)*
-  * *Import it into Reaper using actions/showActionList/keyMap to create 16 (or 8) custom actions triggered by CCs 21-28*
+  * *Import it into Reaper using Menu/Actions/ShowActionList/KeyMap to create 16 (or 8) custom actions triggered by CCs 21-28*
   * *Either set the CCs on your LinnStrument to 21-28, or else edit the shortcuts of the custom actions*
   * *Download clipLauncher.rpp from the LinnWiki, open it, and put a midi clip (or clips) on each track*
   * *Open your usual performance Reaper project in a new tab and move clipLauncher.rpp to the last tab*
   * *Tapping the launching buttons will launch the clips in tracks 1-16 of the last tab's project*
   * *You can create clipLauncher2.rpp loaded with different clips and use it instead by simply moving it to the last tab*
+  * *To temporarily disable clip launching, download blank.rpp from the LinnWiki and move it to the last tab*

   *Reaper users can create a custom action that toggles a setting on/off when using a footswitch or a CC fader one column wide.
 Edit the custom action, remove all "skip" lines and replace the "set solo" line with these 4 lines (17 and 18 are arbitrary examples):*
   * *Action: Skip next action if CC parameter <= 0/mid*